 Webinar: Full Life Cycle Impact Approach for the Building Sector

-On August 13 at 2:00 p.m., Heather Goetsch, PhD., AAAS Science & Technology Policy Fellow at the DOE Building Technologies Office, will talk specifics on how the building industry can reduce the embodied impacts of our built world.
-Click to reserve your spot.
+Heather Goetsch, PhD., AAAS Science & Technology Policy Fellow at the DOE Building Technologies Office, talked specifics on how the building industry can reduce the embodied impacts of our built world.

 The building sector is currently responsible for 36 percent of the world’s energy consumption and 39 percent of the world’s carbon emissions.
 Most of the efforts to reduce these environmental impacts have focused on reducing the energy required to operate a building through more energy-efficient building technologies.